gitadityakumar/Nano-Banana-Hackathon/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1va3ojXWJpE0h_20xyY3P64SxVDa2o1E-
+View my app here : [https://nano-banana-hackathon.vercel.app/]

 ## Run Locally